CremboC/image-analysis/README.md

 ### DicomAligner
 Given an image and its centroid, calculates the angle from the object faces upwards.

+### Centraliser
+Given the centroid of a white blob, moves it to match the centre of the whole image

 ### Node Toolset
 Not a node, rather a toolset used throughout all of the provided nodes in this package.
 Simplifies creation of new nodes.